Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-that depend on the behavior of the MLE~$\hat\theta_n$.
-These two innovations make this modification of the GLR test nearly optimal.
+which depend on the behavior of the MLE~$\hat\theta_n$.
+These two innovations render this modification of the GLR test nearly optimal.

-The formal mathematical proof by Lorden is very involved, so we give only a heuristic sketch that fixes the main ideas of the approach.
-The Bayesian consideration naturally leads to the mixture LR statistics
+Given the complexity of Lorden's formal mathematical proof, we offer a heuristic sketch that captures the main ideas of the approach.
+The Bayesian perspective naturally guides us toward the mixture LR statistics

 where $\Theta_0= [\underline{\theta}, \theta_0]$, $\Theta_1=[\theta_1, \overline{\theta}]$ and $L(\theta)=1$ for the simple $0-1$~loss function.
 Indeed, the {\mbox{{\em a posteriori} } stopping risk is given by